Skylord Travel Plc – Booking Terms and Conditions

 The person making the booking (the Lead Passenger) confirms that they:

-binding contract is formed once:
+A binding contract is formed once:

 We receive your deposit or full payment; there is no cooling off period